-Laughing stimulates the body’s good chemicals or endorphins, which is why laughter helps relieve tension, stress, and worry.
-This is why humor and laughter are powerful tools for decreasing depression and anxiety symptoms.
+Laughing stimulates our body’s good chemicals or endorphins, which is why laughter helps relieve tension, stress, and worry.
+This is why humor therapy is a powerful tool.
+Having humor has a lot of benefits.

-The use of laughter as a form of medicine was popularized first by Mr. Norman Cousins.
-At 50, he suffered from a condition called ankylosing spondylitis and his doctors stated that there was very little chance of him recovering from the condition.
-But Cousins did not lose hope.
+The use of humor therapy was popularized first by Mr. Norman Cousins.
+At 50, he suffered from a condition called ankylosing spondylitis.
 Later on, he noticed that when he was doing something that he liked doing, the pain he felt was lesser.
 So he regularly watched episodes of his favorite Marx Brothers shows.
 Amazingly, Cousins continued to live on for 20 more years since the day of his diagnosis.

-From that time on, a lot of studies were done to confirm the positive effects and the pain-relieving benefits of laughter.
-Other studies also showed that laughter can indeed boost one’s immune system and can produce relaxation.
-It also reduces tension and relaxes the muscles for up to almost an hour.
-And because laughter tremendously impacts the body, it has quite a powerful impact on one’s mind.
+From that time on, a lot of studies were done to confirm the positive effects and pain-relieving benefits of therapy using humor.
+Other studies also showed that it can indeed boost one’s immune system and can produce relaxation.
+And because this process tremendously impacts the body, humor therapy has quite a powerful impact on one’s mind.

-Below is a list of the most commonly seen benefits of laughter on one’s mental health.
+Below is a list of the most commonly seen benefits of humor therapy on one’s mental health.

-- It lowers stress levels, primarily because of the lowered cortisol levels when one smiles, laughs, or adds some humor to a conversation.
+- Therapy through humor lowers stress levels, primarily because of lowered cortisol levels when one smiles, laughs, or adds some funniness to a conversation.
 It is a known fact that cortisol is a stress hormone, so the lower it is in our body, the better for our mental well-being.

 - It produces good endorphins, resulting in an improved mood and rejuvenation.

-- When you’re talking to someone with an abundant sense of humor, it can help, especially when you’re having trouble feeling hopeful and happy.
-Humor is a medicine that can cure sadness.
+- When you’re talking to someone with an abundant sense of comedy, it can help, especially when you’re having trouble feeling hopeful and happy.
+Comicness is a medicine that can cure sadness.

 - It counteracts anxiety and depression symptoms.
 It also enables a person to be more expressive of his emotions.